 Even though the EA Exam is daunting, it’s not as difficult as people make it to out to be—as long as you prepare properly.
 This is not a normal test and you will have to be studying at your best in order to pass.
-Let’s go over all the steps you will need to take in order to prepare correctly for the EA exam.
+Let’s go over all the steps you will need to take in order to prepare correctly and pass the EA exam!

 - Find a stellar EA Review Course

 - Review old exam questions

 - Memorize the formulas and formats for tax calculation

 - Do practice exams during the study phase